ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/memory-tagged-dynamic-memory-allocator/_index.md

 ---
 armips:
-- PLACEHOLDER IP A
+- Cortex-A
-- PLACEHOLDER IP B
+- Neoverse
 author_primary: David Spickett
 layout: learningpathall
 learning_objectives:
-- Explain how to apply MTE to an existing memory allocator.
+- How to apply MTE to an existing memory allocator.
-- Explain how MTE can prevent common memory use errors.
+- How MTE can prevent common memory use errors.
 learning_path_main_page: 'yes'
 minutes_to_complete: 120
 operatingsystems:
 - Linux
 prerequisites:
 - A Linux computer.
-- Basic knowledge of how MTE works (for example by completing the "Learn about the Arm Memory Tagging Extension" Learning Path).
+- Basic knowledge of how MTE works.
+Refer to the [Learn about Memory Tagging Extention Learning Path](/learning-paths/smartphones-and-mobile/mte/)
-- Knowledge of how a dynamic memory allocator may be implemented (for example by completing the "Write a Dynamic Memory Allocator" Learning Path).
+- Knowledge of how a dynamic memory allocator may be implemented.
+Refer to [Write a Dynamic Memory Allocator Learning Path](/learning-paths/cross-platform/dynamic-memory-allocator/).
-skilllevels: PLACEHOLDER SKILLLEVEL
+skilllevels: Advanced
-subjects: PLACEHOLDER SUBJECT
+subjects: Performance and Architecture
 test_images:
 - ubuntu:latest
 test_link: null